datacarpentry/rr-version-control/02-hosting-activity.md

 *especially* if you are collaborating or have already published/hosted your code on-line.

-**Questions**:

-*   What is the difference between directory and repository?
-*   What happens if you move your directory?
-Do you still have your git history?
-*   What is the rollback mean?

 ## II.
 Git Remotely: Hosting on Github (`git push`)

+###Outline
+1. Log in to Github and create a repository
+2. Connect the your local and remote repositories
+3. Cloning other repositories and collaborating

 ### II.
-Part 1: Log in to Github
+Step 1: Log in to Github and create a repository

 Log into your browser, then click on the icon in the top right corner to create a new repository.

 ![Creating a Repository on GitHub](fig/github-create-repo-01.png)